Professor of New Testament

-Assistant Professor of Congregational Formation
+Associate Professor of Congregational Formation

 Rachel Miller Jacobs has a love for the church that leads her into many forms of ministry.
 She is a spiritual director and was the resources coordinator for Leader, a magazine of Mennonite Church Canada and Mennonite Church USA.

-Assistant Professor of Christian Formation and Culture
+Associate Professor of Christian Formation and Culture

 Andy Brubacher Kaethler has been involved in Christian formation for nearly 20 years in conference, congregational, and camp settings.
 Before coming to AMBS in 2003, he was minister of youth ministries for Mennonite Church Eastern Canada.